European Data Format

 Q9.
 Do non-integer sampling frequencies (like 1/30 Hz) cause problems?

-However, if a sampling frequency is 999.98Hz (for instance due to small inaccuracy of the ADC clock), 'integer EDF' would be possible using datarecords of 50000s and 49999 samples of each signal in this datarecord.
+However, if a sampling frequency is 999.98Hz (for instance due to small inaccuracy of the ADC clock), 'integer EDF' would use datarecords of 50000s containing 49999 samples of each signal.
 Even if only one signal is in the file, there would be more than 61440 bytes in a datarecord.
 The official specs say that in that case the duration should be a float value less than 1s.
 This will inevitably cause a small round-off error in the timing.
+Item 10 of the programming guidelines explains that this error is negligible, even in extreme cases.

 Q10.
 Are the 2-byte samples in the data blocks written in big or little endian?